 Further, these sorts of cells are usually described as either "on" or "off" when it comes to their energy output.
 Whereas "on" bipolar neurons are excited by chemical signaling and begin transmitting, those that are "off" are not typically in a receiving mode and as such aren’t actively transmitting.
 Both are important in terms of maintaining sensory energy, though, and most can switch from on to off and back again as circumstances require.

-An "on" bipolar neuron typically reacts to glutamate release by expanding in the light.
+These neurons are primarily involved in transmitting signals related to human senses.
+Sight is one of their key functionalities, and cells with this sort of specification are usually involved directly with the retina, the vision processing center of the eye.
+An "on" retinal bipolar neuron typically reacts to glutamate release by expanding in the light.
 The neuron is considered "off" when light exposure is minimized and the retina returns to its normal size.
-While "on," bipolar neurons protect the retina from cation-permeable channels.
+While "on," these neurons protect the retina from cation-permeable channels.

-Also classified as a bipolar neuron, the olfactory cell houses rounded nuclei and contains small vesicular structures.
+Smell is another important function.
+Neurons with this job are usually considered olfactory in nature.
 Olfactory cells pass between supporting cells and near the surface of the nervous system.
-Dendrites expand to form rods that assist in creating a layer of fluid from Bowman glands.
-Dendrite processes that properly operate prevent olfactory disorder.
+Dendrites expand to form rods that assist in creating a layer of fluid from Bowman glands, and processes that properly operate prevent olfactory disorder and other related issues.

 Hearing is another important neuron-supported system that relies heavily on bipolar-oriented cells.
 The cochlear ganglia are cells that carry signals from the inner ear to the brain, for instance.
 The vestibular ganglia are similarly part of the vestibular system, and these regulate the body's balance.
 Problems with nerve signals along these pathways can cause people to feel dizzy and to experience vertigo.

 Are bipolar neurons indicative of bipolar disorder?
 In other words, are bipolar neurons actually symptoms for bipolar disorder?